On surjective morphisms to abelian varieties and a generalization of the Iitaka conjecture: Introduction

+Under the hypotheses of Theorem \ref{m2}, the decomposition of $f_*\mathcal{O}_X(D)$ as in statement (2) always exists by \cite[Theorem 1.3]{Men21}, see also \cite[Theorem 1.3]{Jia22} for the case when $m\geq1$ is an integer.
+The theorem shows that each fibration $p_i$ arising from any Chen--Jiang decomposition of $f_*\mathcal{O}_X(D)$ factors through $h$.

 Statement (1) of the theorem above follows directly from \cite[Lemma 3.3]{Men22} and a well-known structural theorem for effective divisors on abelian varieties.
-The central part of Theorem \ref{m2} is its statement (2).
-The positivity of the coherent sheaf $f_*\mathcal{O}_X(D)$ is encoded by its Chen--Jiang decomposition.
-Thus statement (2) of the theorem above shows that the positivity of $f_*\mathcal{O}_X(D)$ is controlled by the positivity of $\widehat{\det} f_*\mathcal{O}_X(D)$ in a concrete way which is given by the fibrations $t_i\colon C\to A_i$.
+The central part of Theorem \ref{m2} is its statement (2), which shows that the positivity of $f_*\mathcal{O}_X(D)$ is controlled by the positivity of $\widehat{\det} f_*\mathcal{O}_X(D)$ in a concrete way which is given by the fibrations $t_i\colon C\to A_i$.
 The proof of Theorem \ref{m2} is more complicated than the proof of Theorem \ref{m1} and requires more techniques.

 We immediately have the following corollary of Theorems \ref{m1} and \ref{m2} by combining them together.

 \begin{coro} Let $f\colon X \to A$ be a surjective morphism from a smooth projective variety $X$ to an abelian variety $A$ where $f$ is smooth away from a closed set $Z\subseteq A$ such that $Z=W\cup D$ where $W\subseteq A$ is a closed set with $\codim_A W\ge 2$ and $D$ is an effective divisor on $A$.
 Let $g\colon A\to B$ be any fibration to an abelian variety B such that $D=g^*H$ where $H$ is an ample effective divisor on $B$.
 Let $m$ be any positive integer such that $f_* \omega_{X}^{\otimes m}\neq0$.
 Let